-The Best Shoes for Supination: Your One Stop Shopping Guide
+The Best Shoes for Supination: Your Complete Shopping Guide

 If you struggle with supination, you’re probably already aware of how many problems it can cause.
 If not, that’s what we’re here for!
-Ahead, we’ll take a look at what supination (and over supination) is, why it occurs, what kind of physical issues and possible injuries it may cause, and how best to fight this potentially problematic foot condition.
+Ahead, we’ll take a look at what supination is (and what it means to be “over supinated“), as well as information, such as:

 If you’re a supinator, guess what?
 It’s time to invest in top-quality shoes with the right arch support for supination.
 That is, if you haven’t already!
 You’d be surprised at the selection of quality footwear, orthotics, insoles, and more that can be used to battle and prevent this oft-painful issue.

-Supination, also known as underpronation, occurs when weight is placed on the outside of the foot while in the midst of a stride.
+Supination, also known as underpronation, occurs when weight is placed on the outside of the foot while walking.
 It’s actually a normal part of the gait cycle, or the movement of a foot through each step.
 In other words, both supination and pronation, its opposite, refer to the foot’s natural movement while walking, running, or hiking.
 It’s when either of these anatomical movements become excessive that we run into problems — literally!

-Those with excessive supination tend not to roll their foot in enough while in motion.
-(Interestingly enough, oversupination can also occur in the forearms.)
+Those with excessive supination tend not to roll their feet in enough while in motion.
 Healthline tells us that “in a normal stride, your foot should roll inward a bit (pronate) so that your weight is on the ball of your foot.
 Then you push off the big toe.
 If you supinate, most of your weight falls on the outside of your foot and you push off from your outer toes instead.”
 This can lead to pain and discomfort in the outer foot, ankle, knee, and hip areas, so it’s nothing to take lightly.

 As if these issues weren’t bad enough, Dr. Axe states that more of the “aches and pains associated with supination abnormalities include . . . developing hammertoes (clawed toes), Achilles tendinitis, running injuries like plantar fasciitis, shin splints, iliotibial syndrome affecting the knees, along with general instability and weakness.”